Har-sh-arma/Devheat_Beta_Maha-Devs/README.md

 With the skills that we had and the time provided, we chose Web based native application as our implementation method.

 Another reason for choosing to implement our solution as a native app is that it **DOES NOT REQUIRE AN ACTIVE INTERNET CONNECTION**.
 Which even if present in remote areas is used sparingly.
-Our app does not require connection to store and retrieve data from local storage.
+Our app stores and retrieves data from local storage.
 We also store the required PDFs on the clients device so that it is available at a moments notice.
 This also helps our Clients feel secure about their business data's PRIVACY.

 ---